-lmp act Cert ainty Recommendation (to minimise or Access to open space & nature + - N/A ? !
-Description of impact maximise impact) Provision and safeguarding of new open or natural space, or improving access to existing spaces The proposed site layout will incorporate areas for equipped play and informal play space, which is highly accessible through connection to 2m wide pedestrian footpaths either side of the internal road loop.
-There is also an existing PROW running through the site north to south.
-The scheme promotes active frontages and a layout with strong natural surveillance, particularly over the areas of public open space and play area within the northern part of the site.
+Impact Certainty ainty Recommendation (to minimise or Access to open space & nature + - N/A ? !
+Description of impact maximise impact) Provision and safeguarding of new open or natural space, or improving access to existing spaces The proposed site layout will incorporate areas of informal play space, which is highly accessible through connection to 3m wide pedestrian/cycle paths which run through the site and connect into the surrounding estates.
+There is also a link to the proposed play spaces on the wider development The scheme promotes active frontages and a layout with strong natural surveillance, particularly over the areas of public open space and play area within the northern part of the site.
 Similarly, off-street parking will be highly visible to the properties they serve.
 Further information is set out with the DAS.
 A landscaping scheme will be submitted alongside the application and will allow surveillance to these areas of new open and natural spaces and will be accessible for all.
-Provision and opportunities for active play and exercise through a range of play spaces for children and young people (e.g. Active Design guidance) $\boxtimes$ The site has been carefully designed to encourage safe movements for new and existing residents and create safe pedestrian connections with the surrounding area.
-The development will include an area of public open space within the site to encourage active play.
+Provision and opportunities for active play and exercise through a range of play spaces for children and young people (e.g. Active Design guidance) The site has been carefully designed to encourage safe movements for new and existing residents and create safe pedestrian connections with the surrounding area.
+The development includes areas of public open space within the site to encourage active play.
+There are also direct links to the existing and proposed play spaces and walking/cycling routes which will encourage exercise.
 The site has been carefully designed to encourage mobility for its residents and opportunities for exercise and play.

-lmp Impact Certainty Recommendation (to minimise or Access to open space & nature + - N/A ? !
-Description of impact maximise impact) Links between open and natural spaces and the public realm There is a pedestrian access from the north of the site which is an existing PROW network (path number 9) which runs through the site, north to south and joins the existing bridleway (path number 34) to the south.
-The pedestrian links are shown on the layout and the site has been designed to ensure links between open and natural spaces and the public realm are incorporated.
-Open and natural spaces that are welcoming, safe, and accessible for all $\boxtimes$ $\boxtimes$ The proposed layout has carefully considered crime prevention and public safety in accordance with the Design of Housing Development SPD.
-All publicly accessible open spaces within the site are overlooked by dwellings, providing sufficient level of natural surveillance.
+lm oact Cert ainty Recommendation (to minimise or maximise impact) Access to open space & nature + - N/A ?
+1 Description of impact Links between open and natural spaces and the public realm \boxtimes Promote the use of proposed and existing public realm spaces whilst protecting private spaces and reducing conflict with highways.
+The pedestrian links are shown on the layout and the site has been designed to ensure links between open and natural spaces and the public realm are incorporated with surveillance maximised to promote safety and informal ownership of public realm spaces.
+Highways are separated from footpath/cycleways where possible to promote sustainable travel.
+Open and natural spaces that are welcoming, safe, and accessible for all × The proposed layout has carefully considered crime prevention and public safety in accordance with the Design of Housing Development SPD.
+All publicly accessible open spaces within the site are overlooked by dwellings, providing good levels of natural surveillance.
 The layout creates a safe and accessible environment where opportunities for crime are designed out as well as promoting community safety.
-Management & maintenance of new open space $\boxtimes$ A management company will be appointed to this site who will manage and maintain the public areas on site.
-The management and maintenance of all open spaces and public areas on site will be outlined within a management and maintenance plan and document associated with the application.
-Sufficient outdoor space (play, dry clothing and food growing) The proposed development includes a comprehensive landscaping scheme.
-The southern part of the site will comprise of an area of public open space (POS) which also contains the drainage attenuation basin.
-There is also a large area of POS to the western part of the site.
-The design has incorporated a generous amount of open space on site as per the policy requirement.
+Management & maintenance of new open space \boxtimes \boxtimes A management company will be appointed to this site who will manage and maintain the public areas on site.
+The management and maintenance of all open spaces and public areas on site will be outlined within a management and maintenance plan.
+Sufficient outdoor space (play, dry clothing and food growing) \boxtimes The proposed development includes a comprehensive landscaping scheme.
+The northern part of the site will comprise of an area of public open space (POS) which also contains the drainage attenuation basin.
+The total area of POS equates to 1.16ha.
+The design has incorporated a generous amount of open space on site which exceeds planning policy requirement.